 Join a Network That’s Making a Difference

 Pitt alums are making an impact in various local communities as well as on a regional and national level.
+There are, literally, thousands of inspirational and compelling stories of careers that have made a crucial impact.
 Jessica Souply (SOC WK, 2014G) serves her community as the supervisor at Family Resources’ Therapeutic Preschool.
 The preschool serves children ages 3–5 who have experienced trauma and have behavioral needs, mental health diagnoses, autism spectrum disorders, and other differences that benefit from specialized intervention.
-Kathi R. Elliot (SOC WK, 2008) has been instrumental in establishing the Black Girls Equity Alliance, an interdisciplinary collaborative addressing systemic inequalities within the juvenile justice, health and wellness, child welfare, and education systems locally and nationally.
+Kathi R. Elliot (SOC WK, 2008) has been instrumental in establishing Pittsburgh’s Black Girls Equity Alliance, an interdisciplinary collaborative addressing systemic inequalities within the juvenile justice, health and wellness, child welfare, and education systems locally and nationally.

 Move Forward With a Mission-Driven MSW

-Choosing an online MSW program with strong community roots and a national reputation should lead to a high-quality education enriched by real-world insights, expert faculty, and hands-on field experiences, empowering students to make an impact on a local and national levels.
-When you choose the online MSW at the University of Pittsburgh, you position yourself to capitalize on these benefits.
+Choosing an online MSW program with strong community roots and strong national leadership offers a high-quality education enriched by real-world insights, expert faculty, and hands-on practicum experiences, empowering students to make an impact in their community, the broader society, and our world.
+When you choose to complete your MSW online at the University of Pittsburgh, you position yourself to make the most of these benefits.

-Contact an enrollment advisor to learn more about the Pitt online MSW program or to set up a one-on-one application walkthrough.
+Contact an enrollment advisor to learn more about the Pitt MSW program and its online modality or to set up a one-on-one application walkthrough.
 Or, if you’re ready, start your online application today.